All Episodes

 This is the state of the modern Democratic Party, Sean.

-So explain to me why anybody would be against us, because if you're not for election integrity laws as simple as basic and as fundamental as you are describing here, uh there's got to be a reason for it.
+So explain to me why anybody would be against this, because if you're not for election integrity laws as simple, as basic, and as fundamental as you are describing here, there's got to be a reason for it.

 You're saying if you want to register to vote, you've got to show that you're an American citizen.